ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 It's a source issue between annotations management and environment settings&plugins alignment.
 Clean+Rebuild, Gradle/Environment Cache resets, starting from scratch on other systems, etc. don't fix it.

 Such situation had been fixed by **Bending Spoons** on build 1.1.0 = OK Reproducible Builds for such release.
-However, it has been found again with next releases, including latest 2.3.0 .
+However, it has been found again with next releases, including latest 2.3.0 & 2.2.1 - even though related only to 1 method reflection (168 Byte diff) .